Breathe Easier: CA’s Fitness Team Shares Best Masks For Working Out

 These brackets are an inside support frame that fit various types of masks (from disposables to fabric) to help create more breathing space when you’re working out.
 Flynn recommends the silicone material, which she’s found to be more comfortable than the plastic.

-“You simply slide the bracket inside your mask, and voila, it’s easier to breathe during exercise,” Flynn said.
+“You simply slide the bracket inside your mask, and voila, it’s easier to breathe during exercise,” Flynn says.
 “They’re also washable and reusable.”

 Found your favorite fitness mask?